 What are an ENFP’s cognitive functions?
 Hold on, what do these letters mean?
 Why should you care?
 Is Extraverted Intuition a disease?
 This article will answer your thirst for knowledge, young Padawan.

 One series of 4 articles to tell you everything you need to know to truly understand the goofiest of all MBTI types – the ENFP.
 Remember, what we call “cognitive functions” refer, here, to thinking processes.
-So, we’re answering the question “How does an ENFP brain work?”.
+So, we’re answering the question “How does an ENFP mind work?”.